 Tool of the trade

-I used the simplest, cheapest (as in free) and easiest to use 3D software, in my humble opinion: Google Sketchup (They’re not paying to write this).
+I use the simplest, cheapest (as in free) and easiest to use 3D software, in my humble opinion: Google Sketchup (They’re not paying me to write this).
 It comes with both a standard set of tools to create your own models, but also a vast library of existing models, all made by a large community of Sketchup users who kindly share their work.

 Using pre-made scenes